h-filzer/dyson-power-supply-hack/README.md

 # dyson-powersupply-hack

 **Warning!
 I do not provide any guarantee that the modification following this guide will work!
+You may lose your live or break your lamp!
 Those who follow the instructions do so at their own risk.
 Working with mains electricity requires care and is potentially life-threatening, so have the modification performed by a professional**

 It seems that the previous Dyson lamps have a design flaw in the power supply.
 After some time, the power needed for maximum brightness cannot be provided anymore, and the lamp simply turns off.